godot-sdk-integrations/godot-admob/README.md

 ### Build

+#### Build All and Create Release Archives for Both Platforms

+- Run `./script/build.sh -R` -- creates all 3 archives in the `./release` directory

+#### iOS Builds

-- Run `./script/build.sh -A <godot version>` initially to run a full build
+- Run `./ios/script/build.sh -A <godot version>` initially to run a full build
-- Run `./script/build.sh -cgA <godot version>` to clean, redownload Godot, and rebuild
+- Run `./ios/script/build.sh -cgA <godot version>` to clean, redownload Godot, and rebuild
-- Run `./script/build.sh -ca` to clean and build without redownloading Godot
+- Run `./ios/script/build.sh -ca` to clean and build without redownloading Godot
-- Run `./script/build.sh -h` for more information on the build script
+- Run `./ios/script/build.sh -h` for more information on the build script

 ---